 Noon positions its AI as a fully autonomous recruiting agent - one that can handle the entire top-of-funnel process without human intervention.
 The pitch is appealing: describe the role, and the agent goes to work.
 But autonomous doesn’t always mean accurate.
 When an AI agent operates without a structured database to search, it’s making judgment calls about which online profiles are relevant, current, and contactable.
 Those judgment calls can vary run-to-run.

-Pin’s AI is also automated, but it operates on a foundation of 850M+ pre-indexed, verified profiles.
-The AI doesn’t need to decide whether a candidate’s information is current - that verification happened during indexing.
-Pin’s 83% candidate acceptance rate - the highest in the industry - demonstrates that the AI’s matching is reliable enough for human recruiters to trust its output at scale.
-83% of candidates Pin recommends are accepted into hiring pipelines, according to Pin’s 2026 user survey.
+Pin’s AI is also automated, but it runs on a foundation of 850M+ pre-indexed, verified profiles.
+The AI never has to decide whether a candidate’s information is current - that verification happened during indexing.
+According to Pin’s 2026 user survey, 83% of the candidates Pin recommends are accepted into hiring pipelines - the highest acceptance rate in the industry.
+That reliability is why human recruiters trust the matching at scale.

-Pin’s approach has another advantage: contact data.
-Because profiles are pre-indexed with verified email addresses and phone numbers, recruiters can move from “found a match” to “sent outreach” in minutes.
+Contact data is another advantage.
+Because profiles are pre-indexed with verified email addresses and phone numbers, recruiters move from “found a match” to “sent outreach” in minutes.
 That’s not a given.
 With web-based sourcing, contact information often requires a separate enrichment step - adding cost and latency before outreach can even begin.
 Pin’s contact lookup credits (2 credits per email, 4 per phone, with 500-credit packs at $50) keep the cost transparent.

 Which Platform Delivers Better Outreach Results?